One-Nexus/Synergy/README.md

 ```

 If you then try to add the class **header-wrapper**, the header component's core styles would also be applied to this class, as the component is looking for any class that begins with "header-".

-> WARNING: Modular is an extremly powerful tool.
-Use responsibly.

 ### Changelog